 10 - EXECUTIVE COMMITTEE

-Section 10.1 Duties and Responsibilities
+Section 10.1 EC Representation

-The Retail Gas Quadrant shall have an Executive Committee (EC), which shall also participate in the larger NAESB EC body, consisting of representatives from each RGQ Segment, with each RGQ Segment electing an equal number of these RGQ EC Members, pursuant to procedures specified by the respective Segment in this Exhibit.
-Only Voting Members of the Retail Gas Quadrant have the right to ratify model business practices and standards that were adopted by the RGQ EC and that affect only the Retail Gas Quadrant.
-No substitutes are permitted to vote at Retail Gas Quadrant meetings; however, an RGQ Designated Alternate may vote at EC meetings in place of an absent RGQ EC Member from a given RGQ Segment.
-An RGQ Designated Alternate holds identical voting rights as the RGQ EC Member in whose place he or she serves, except for those matters on which the RGQ EC Member has already voted by notational ballot prior to the beginning of the meeting.
+The RGQ shall have an Executive Committee (EC), which shall also participate in the larger NAESB EC body, consisting of representatives from each RGQ Segment, with each RGQ Segment electing an equal number of these RGQ EC Members, pursuant to procedures specified by the respective Segment in this Exhibit.
+Only Voting Members of the RGQ have the right to ratify model business practices and standards that were adopted by the RGQ EC and that affect only the RGQ.
+[Note: Deleted - Duplicates NAESB Bylaws.]

+Section 10.2 Qualifications of RGQ EC Members

+A. Eligibility

+To be eligible to serve as a RGQ EC Member:

+1. The person should have broad understanding and practical experience within the natural gas industry;

+2. The person should typically be a manager or be at a level of responsibility within the organization represented to act on its behalf;

+3. The person should have a working knowledge of the NAESB process;

+4. The person must be willing to commit the time and resources necessary to fulfill their obligations as a RGQ EC Member and to meet the minimum threshold of participation and attendance established in the NAESB Bylaws [Section 9.7 (f)]; and

+5. The person should disclose their interest, or their employer's interest, in the natural gas industry and the relationship with other entities with which the employer may be affiliated.

+One Member, One Seat Per Quadrant

+Once elected to serve as RGQ EC Member, the individual may hold not more than one EC seat, representing only one Segment within the RGQ.

-Section 10.2 RGQ EC Members(a) Number and Election of RGQ EC Members: The Retail Gas Quadrant of NAESB shall be represented on the RGQ EC by twenty-four (24) persons who shall be elected, from time to time, as required by Article 10 of the NAESB Bylaws and in this Exhibit to those Bylaws.
-The NAESB office shall coordinate the election process for RGQ EC Members during the second week of November of each year.
+Section 10.3 Number and Election of RGQ EC Members

+A. Number of EC Members

+The RGQ of NAESB shall be represented on the RGQ EC by twenty-four (24) persons who shall be elected, from time to time, as required by Article 10 of the NAESB Bylaws and in this Exhibit to those Bylaws.

+Election of EC Members

 The elections of RGQ EC Members shall be subject to the following provisions:

-Any RGQ Member who is current in the payment of its dues is eligible to vote; and
+1. Any RGQ Member who is current in the payment of its dues is eligible to vote; and